 Dolly Parton’s Imagination Library, Canada

-Dolly Parton’s Imagination Library of Canada is a free book gifting program devoted to inspiring a love of reading in the hearts of children everywhere.
-Each month, enrolled children receive a high quality, age appropriate book in the mail, free of charge.
-Children receive books from birth to age five.
+Dolly Parton’s Imagination Library of Canada is a free book gifting program devoted to inspiring a love of reading in young children.
+In partnership with local community partners, enrolled children receive monthly, a high quality, age-appropriate book in the mail, free of charge.

 How It Works: